drreynolds/smuhpc-workshop/source/session_5.rst

   are any optional arguments that should be supplied to ``<script>``.
-  The ``sbatch`` command accepts a multitude of options; these options may be supplied either at the command-line or inside the batch submission script (see the next section).
+  The ``sbatch`` command accepts a multitude of options; these options may be supplied either at the command-line or inside the batch submission script.

   It is recommended that all options be specified *inside* the batch submission file, to ensure reproducibility of results (i.e. so that the same options are specified on each run, and no options are accidentally left out).
+Any command-line ``sbatch`` option may equivalently be specified within this script (at the top, before any executable commands), preceded by the text ``#SBATCH``.

+  These options are discussed in the following section, :ref:`batch_file`.

   Examples: